-We (faculty and students) collectively share a responsibility to take action if we believe that a student's personal problems may be harmful to clients.
-The appropriate action would be to bring concerns to the attention of the trainee who is thought to be having significant personal problems.
-If that does not result in a corrective response and there still appears to be a risk, it would be appropriate to consult with a member of the faculty.
+We (faculty and students) collectively share a responsibility to take action if we are concerned that a student's personal problems may be harmful to clients.
+The appropriate action for students (and faculty) would be to bring concerns to the attention of the trainee who is thought to be having significant personal problems.
+If that does not result in a corrective response and there still appears to be a risk, it would be appropriate for students to consult with a member of the faculty.